creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-07-06-Vision_Transformer_Network_for_Image_Anomaly_Detection_and_Localization.md

 ### 2) Decoder

 The decoder is a **classical CNN decoder**, consisting of 5 transposed convolutional layers, with batch-normalization and ReLu activation, except for the last layer which uses tanh activation.
+The 1D vector is first reshaped as a 2D matrix.

 $$ \mathbb{R}^{D} \xrightarrow[\text{ }]{\text{decoder}} \mathbb{R}^{N \times P \times P \times C} $$